-With dedicated server hosting, an entire physical server is completed allocated to you.
+With GoDaddy dedicated server hosting, an entire physical server is completely allocated to you.
 This means you have complete access to 100% of all the resources of that server and are able to configure your server settings to your exact preferences.
 You can even select the hardware and software you want to run on your server.

-Since dedicated servers are allocated to single-tenants, this means that there is no sharing of resources with others.
+Since GoDaddy dedicated servers are allocated to single-tenants, this means that there is no sharing of resources with others.

-Both VPS hosting and dedicated server hosting come with self managed or fully managed options in terms of how your server is managed.
+Both GoDaddy VPS hosting and dedicated server hosting come with self managed or fully managed options in terms of how your server is managed.

-Self managed is ideal for users who have advanced technical knowledge in server management and would prefer to manage their VPS or dedicated server on their own.
+Self managed is ideal for users who have advanced technical knowledge in server management and would prefer to manage their GoDaddy VPS or dedicated server on their own.